eProsima/Fast-DDS-docs/docs/fastdds/ros2/Discovery_server/ros2_discovery_server.rst

     ros2 run demo_nodes_cpp listener --ros-args --remap __node:=listener_2

-We should see how *Listener 1* is receiving double messages while *Listener 2* is in a different partition of *Talker 2* and so it does not listen him.
+We should see how *Listener 1* is receiving double messages while *Listener 2* is in a different partition of *Talker 2* and so it does not listen it.

 .. note::